-The reviewer isn’t going to take a deep dive into your app’s functionality, and we know there are certainly apps with bugs that made it through the gate.
-But, if yours crashes while loading, or it doesn’t work during the reviewer’s test, you’re not getting the green light….or anyone’s sympathies.
+The reviewer may not take a deep dive into your app’s functionality, but if yours crashes while loading, or it doesn’t work during the reviewer’s test, you’re not getting the green light….or anyone’s sympathies.

 2. Missing or Incorrect Imagery

 Apple has very specific guidelines surrounding the size and resolution of graphics that developers submit with their app.
 This includes the app icon, screenshots and promotional graphics.
-If these are incorrect, or something is missing, you’re heading to rejection-ville.
-So be sure your designer is familiar with Apple’s most current requirements.
+If these are incorrect, or something is missing, you’re heading to rejectionville.
+So be sure your designer is familiar with Apple’s most current Human Interface Guidelines.